IBM/fraud-prediction-using-FPPredictPlus/README.md

 1. User logs into FP Predict Plus platform using an instance of FP Predict plus operator.
 2. User uploads the data file in the CSV format to the Kubernetes storage on the platform.
-3. User initiates the model building process using FP Predict Plus operator and create pipelines.
+3. User initiates the model building process using FP Predict Plus operator on OpenShift cluster and create pipelines.
 4. User evaluates different pipelines from FP Predict Plus and selects the best model for deployment.
 5. User generates accurate predictions by using the deployed model.